 Resolution: Revised.
 Change P2609L61 as follows:

-The decapsulation process succeeds when the calculated MIC matches the MIC value obtained from decrypting the received encrypted MPDU.
+The decapsulation process succeeds when the calculated MIC (as described in 12.5.3.3 CCMP cryptographic encapsulation) matches the MIC value obtained from decrypting the received encrypted MPDU.
 The original MPDU header is concatenated with the plaintext data resulting from the successful CCM recipient processing to create the plaintext MPDU.

 CID 4093